GalacticLiaison/Elf-Destiny/_docs/brainstorm/random.md

    - obsessed with comets and shooting stars, seek out the metals and magics they bring.

 tradition: music based "song keepers" or some such thing, use instruments some how

+Make Aeluran advisor either:
+   - a voluntary decision
+   - something forced on you if your red sister or matriarch get a hook on you.